 The full story behind one of the worst ransomware outbreaks in history

-It cut a swathe of devastation across the world, locking businesses and consumers alike out of their computers and costing billions in damage and lost productivity.
-The outbreak, while extremely damaging, was thankfully brief, and was stopped in less than 24 hours.
+It caused a huge amount of devastation across the world, locking businesses and consumers out of their computers and costing billions in damage and lost productivity.
+The outbreak, while extremely damaging, was thankfully brief, and was stopped within a few days of its discovery.
 Nevertheless, WannaCry proved to the world that ransomware can be a highly effective method of attack, with its success no doubt fueling its popularity today.

 Who was affected by WannaCry?

 WannaCry made headlines after hitting multiple NHS organisations across the country.
-Systems across 16 NHS sites, including hospital trusts and other institutions, were crippled by a sudden inability to access core functions, leading to severe delays as hospitals fell back on analogue methods.
+Systems across 16 NHS sites, including a third of hospital trusts and 5% of GP practices, were crippled by a sudden inability to access core functions, leading to severe delays and the cancellation of some 19,000 appointments.

-Despite initial rumours, however, the outbreak was not part of a coordinated attack on the NHS; instead, the NHS had simply been caught in the crossfire of a particularly infectious variety of malware.
+Contrary to initial rumours, the outbreak was not part of a coordinated attack on the NHS; rather, the NHS had simply been caught in the crossfire of a particularly infectious variety of malware.
 Within hours of being first detected, WannaCry had spread to at least 11 countries, eventually infecting 150 countries and 200,000 systems within its first day.
 It claimed high-profile corporate victims including Telefonica, Nissan and FedEx, as well as countless individual users.

-WannaCry cost an estimated $4 billion in losses across the globe, while the NHS incurred 92 million in costs as a result of the attack.
-At the time, the rapid spread of the malware was largely blamed on organisations (including the NHS) running legacy versions of Windows that were no longer supported, however, according to analysis by Kaspersky Lab, 98% of the infections were found on Windows 7 machines, which were still receiving extended Microsoft support at the time.
-Windows XP made up just 0.1% of infections.
+WannaCry cost an estimated $4 billion in losses across the globe, while the NHS incurred £92 million in costs as a result of the attack.
+At the time, the rapid spread of the malware was largely blamed on organisations (including the NHS) running legacy versions of Windows that were no longer supported, however, according to an analysis by Kaspersky Lab, 98% of the infections were found on Windows 7 machines, which were still receiving extended Microsoft support at the time, with Windows XP making up just 0.1% of infections.